Policy & Procedure for Disease Prevention caused by Exposure to Infectious and Environmental Hazards

 The following guidelines and precautions must be followed:

 1. Standard Precautions: The term “standard precautions” is an approach to infection control.
 According to the concept of Standard Precautions, all human blood and certain human body fluids are always treated as if known to be infectious for HIV, HBV, and other blood-borne pathogens.
 CHSU students are considered healthcare workers, bound by the standards of their clinical education site, when participating in clinical and community experiences.
-As such, students, faculty and staff are required to abide by the OSHA regulations for health care professionals who are considered to be at risk of occupational exposure to blood-borne diseases.
+As such, students, faculty and staff are required to abide by the OSHA regulations for healthcare professionals who are considered to be at risk of occupational exposure to blood-borne diseases.

 2. Faculty are prohibited from engaging in academic activities which might expose students to potentially infectious material without a plan in place for implementation of standard precautions.